-3.6.5 The LINK Pass
+2.6.5 The LINK Pass

 The LINK pass is entered to assign a "link" to another form so that the operator need never be concerned with a form number.
-Each form in a DATAFORM 2 system may have a pointer, called a "link", to the next form to be used.
+Each form in a DATAFORM system may have a pointer, called a "link", to the next form to be used.
 This pointer must be defined at form generation time.
-If the data entry system being generated is a cassette system, form links should be planned so that cassette motion is minimized.
+Form links should be planned so that cassette motion is minimized.
 That is, forms which are linked should be close to each other in the catalog.
-If the data entry system being generated is a disk based system, form links should be planned carefully so that forms are accessed in a manner most convenient to the operator.